 The University continues to improve the value of investment properties through strategic partnerships that maximize cash flow from investment properties without committing University liquidity.
 The revenue streams created by investment properties are allocated to the highest academic priorities of the University.
 For several years, the University has internally financed capital projects with cash generated through operating surpluses and "non-borrowing" capital and investing activities, while maintaining the discipline to continue charging debt service to those projects and their respective operating budgets.
 As referenced in SECTION IV.
-UNIVERSITY FACILITIES, the University's continues to invest in its physical infrastructure and facilities.
+UNIVERSITY FACILITIES, the University continues to invest in its physical infrastructure and facilities.

 In May 2014, GW selected Skanska USA Commercial Development, Inc. (Skanska), to transform a portion of the 2100 Pennsylvania Avenue building.
 Under the arrangement, redevelopment costs will be borne by Skanska and do not require a capital investment by the University.
 The arrangement includes a 75-year ground lease and phased-in rent until substantial completion and then a rent payment which will increase annually.
 Skanska will redevelop the building and six adjacent row houses (previously used for commercial retail and University uses) into a 250,000 square foot Class A office building with approximately 7,000 square feet of ground floor retail.
 The redevelopment will increase the available square footage by approximately 140,000 square feet as well as increase the value per square foot over time.
+Demolition began in the fall of 2015 and excavation began in the spring of 2016.
+Controlled blasting activities will begin on the project in the summer of 2016.
+The project is expected to be complete in 2018.
 GW's selection of Skanska was the outcome of an extensive solicitation that resulted in multiple offers on the property.
 These offers were evaluated by GW and its advisory team, resulting in the selection of Skanska.
 The rent revenue generated by this project will be used to fund significant academic projects of the University.

 In spring 2015 the University opened The Science and Engineering Hall, a state-of-the art building that offers teaching and research laboratories for science and engineering disciplines.
 This building nearly doubles the amount of space currently available to the University's science and engineering disciplines.
-It will provide additional space for the University's Columbian College of Arts and Sciences, the School of Engineering and Applied Science, the Milken Institute School of Public Health and the School of Medicine and Health Sciences.
-Included in the SEH is a newly launched department of biomedical engineering which would not be possible without the newly installed laboratories.
-The building will also house state-of-the-art shared nanofabrication, imaging, and gene sequencing cores.
+It provides additional space for the University's Columbian College of Arts and Sciences, the School of Engineering and Applied Science, the Milken Institute School of Public Health and the School of Medicine and Health Sciences.
+Included in the Science and Engineering Hall is a newly launched department of biomedical engineering which would not be possible without the newly installed laboratories.
+The building will also house state-of-the-art shared nano-fabrication, imaging, and gene sequencing cores.

 The Milken Institute School of Public Health is building out the 7th floor of the Science and Engineering Hall to provide laboratories, equipment, and technology in support of school's research activities as well as a teaching laboratory for general academic purposes.
 The School of Medicine & Health Sciences is building out the 8th floor to provide program space for the GW Cancer Center.
-Eduardo Sotomayor, a renowned leader in lymphoma and immunotherapy research, will serve as the inaugural director of the GW Cancer Center and strive to bring the University a National Cancer Institute designation.
-The 8th floor build-out will also include construction of a greenhouse, two teaching laboratories and additional offices for faculty and researchers.
+Eduardo Sotomayor, a renowned leader in lymphoma and immunotherapy research, serves as the inaugural director of the GW Cancer Center and strives to bring the University a National Cancer Institute designation.
+The 8th floor build-out also includes construction of a greenhouse, two teaching laboratories and additional offices for faculty and researchers.